suhaneye/farmchatbot/README.md

 ---

 ## Takeaway
-This project is a retrieval-first advisory pipeline where evidence precedes generation and responses are evaluated for reliability.

 This project is a **retrieval-first advisory pipeline** where evidence precedes generation and responses are evaluated for reliability.